Chronixx: Career

-Chronixx popularity grew throughout 2012, with significant airplay in Jamaica, and performances at festivals such as Reggae Sumfest and a show in December at the Tracks and Records nightclub/restaurant in Kingston, which was attended by Usain Bolt.
+Chronixx's popularity grew throughout 2012, with significant airplay in Jamaica, and performances at festivals such as Reggae Sumfest and a show in December at the Tracks and Records nightclub/restaurant in Kingston, which was attended by Usain Bolt.
 He was featured on the Major Lazer-curated mixtape Start a Fire.

 In 2013, he had hits with "Smile Jamaica" and "Here Comes Trouble", and he toured the United Kingdom (including a BBC 1Xtra concert in Leeds) and the United States with his Zincfence Redemption Band.
 In March 2013, he travelled to Kenya, where he has a large fanbase, as a Peace Ambassador during the country's general election, and performed at the Tuko Rada Peace Concert in Nairobi.
 He again performed at Sumfest in 2013, in front of an audience of more than 10,000.

 His EP, Dread & Terrible, was released on 1 April 2014, and topped the Billboard Top Reggae Albums charts on the week of 18 April.
 Following his appearance on the Jimmy Fallon show and his Central Park concert, the EP saw significant gains, according to Nielsen SoundScan, earning a number two position on the Digital Reggae Singles chart.
 The EP returned to the number one spot on the Top Reggae Albums chart, according to SoundScan.
 By March 2015, the EP had spent 42 consecutive weeks in the top 10 of the Top Reggae Albums chart.

 In February 2014 Chronixx was featured on Protoje's single "Who Knows", the lead single of the album Ancient Future.
-The single was later certified Silver by BPI in 2022.
+The single was later certified Silver by BPI (British Phonographic Industry) in 2022.